turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

 }
 ```

 The last piece of our set-up is going to be including git in our app.
 Run `git init`.
 Add `node_modules` to your `.gitignore`.
-Stage your changes and complete you initial commit.
+Stage your changes and complete your initial commit.

 **If you have not taken a break since you've started, now is a great opportunity for a POM**

 #### Creating our Game Model

 Welcome back from you break! :sunglasses: We've gotten our setup out of the way and now we can get to some of the good stuff.

 First, create and checkout a branch named `game_model`.

 Next, we are going to actually create our database by running
 ```bash